moba/autocrypt/doc/level1.rst

 Autocrypt state for the sending peer is updated with this new information.

-When parsing an incoming message, a MUA MUST examine all ``Autocrypt`` headers, rather than just the first one.
-If there is more than one valid header, this MUST be treated as an error, and all ``Autocrypt`` headers discarded as invalid.
+When parsing an incoming message, a MUA SHOULD examine all ``Autocrypt`` headers, rather than just the first one.
+If there is more than one valid header, this SHOULD be treated as an error, and all ``Autocrypt`` headers discarded as invalid.

 Updating the peer state depends on: